oroinc/documentation/admin_guide/record_mgmt_config/workflow_management.rst

 ..
 TODO Fix transitions if necessary (may it launch on schedule or on event?) ..
 Yes, it can, the information about it is in the dev guide.

-Each process or action applied to a record is called a ``workflow transition``.
+Each process or action applied to a record is called a workflow transition.
 On the interface, transitions are usually initiated when a user clicks the corresponding button or icon.
 There are two types of transitions:

 -	Transitions that take a user from one state to another and connect to each step in the workflow.
 -	Self-transitions that do not change steps in the workflow.